dysmalpy/dysmalpy/docs/installation_anaconda.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. attention::
-    **If you want to install the python dependencies with pip, you can skip back to the installation
+    If you want to install the python dependencies with pip, you can skip back to the :ref:`installation
-    instructions.
-If you prefer using conda to manage them please continue below.**
+    instructions<install>`.
+If you prefer using conda to manage them please continue below.

 Install dependencies with ``conda``: